freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 130.1

-Now you have a fresh screen :smile: Remind me what's in here again please.
+Now you have a fresh screen :smile: List what's in here again.

 #### HINTS